baens/blog.baens.net/content/posts/postgres-vault-gcp-setup.md

 CREATE ROLE "postgres" WITH LOGIN CREATEDB CREATEROLE IN ROLE cloudsqlsuperuser;
 ```

-Now remember, I am using the database name of "mydb".
+Take note, I am using the database name of "mydb".
 This is not set in stone and can be changed.
+In my images that I use on a day to day basis, I actually have this configurable.
+It starts as "mydb" then I rename it as the last operation.

 Looking over this we will notice the default `postgres` role is renamed to `cloudsqladmin`.
-That is because the only super user role is that `cloudsqladmin` in Google's Postgres versnion and we want to simulate that.
+That is because the only super user role is that `cloudsqladmin` in Google's Postgres version and we want to simulate that.
 Next is the common role for everything, which is `cloudsqlsuperuser`.
 This is the role we are going to reassign back to everything.
 More on that later.

 # Vault Roles